 That's why Merseyside's Police Commissioner has relaunched the Network, bringing partners and agencies together to focus on combatting Modern Slavery and putting effective interventions in place to protect potential victims across the region.

 Led by Deputy Police Commissioner, Cllr Jeanie Bell, the Network has been brought together to provide their insight and expertise on the issue of modern-day slavery, with a focus on identifying emerging themes to help prevent more people falling prey to the criminal gangs who seek to enslave the vulnerable.

 The group will unite with other local and national strategic networks, including the National Networks Co-ordinators Forum (NNCF), the Liverpool City Region Vulnerable persons group and the Liverpool City Region Violence Against Women and Girls (VAWG), to better understand and prevent the issue and safeguard victims.

-The Network will also focus their efforts on producing a region-wide strategy focused on raising awareness and educating the public on the tell-tale warning signs of Modern Slavery, improving the response from police and other authorities, and supporting victims and survivors.
+The Network has also focused their efforts on producing a region-wide strategy which launched in January 2024, focused on raising awareness and educating the public on the tell-tale warning signs of Modern Slavery, improving the response from police and other authorities, and supporting victims and survivors.

-This will be supported by a public campaign focused on encouraging the public to report any concerns they have about slavery happening in their communities.
+This has been supported by a public campaign focused on encouraging the public to report any concerns they have about slavery happening in their communities.

 The re-launch of the Network is part of the PCC’s priority to Support Victims and Build Safer Communities and is part of her work to deliver on her Violence against Women and Girls Delivery Plan.Find out more about Modern Slavery, how to spot the signs and what to do if you have any concerns.